 Those installing macOS Big Sur for the first time will have the easiest time downloading the update.
 All you have to do is click the Software Update button on your Mac's about page.

-If you've been running the public or developer beta, you should be able to just update Big Sur like you would normally.
+If you've been running the public or developer beta, you should be able to just update Big Sur as you would normally.
 The final build of macOS Big Sur should be the same as the Gold Master beta.
 You may have to backup, erase, and reinstall the software (another reason why you need to back up!) if something goes wrong.

 If you partitioned your hard drive or created a volume on your Mac to test the beta of macOS Big Sur

 You may have decided to create a volume or partition your Mac in order to test drive the beta of macOS Big Sur so as not to mess with your daily driver.
 If so, you may have built up a number of files that you'd like to save.
 Make sure you back up the data on your secondary partition to make sure you don't lose anything important.

 It isn't a bad idea to keep a partition, especially if you are a fan of beta testing.
 But, you might need to free up space on your Mac.
 If so, you should remove the partition.